stevencombs/retrocombs.github.io/_drafts/2021-01-30-plus4-chapter7-graphics.md

 ![Ellipse NTSC](https://www.stevencombs.com/plus4/images/ellipse-ntsc.png)

 The program above includes two `CIRCLE` commands in lines `20` and `30`.
 Line `20` draws (`1`) a circle starting at a center point (`50,50`) out to a radius of defined by two coordinates (`25,25`); however, if you look at the output on my NTSC screen, while the math describes a perfect circle, the Plus/4 displays an ellipse.
-That's because pixels on the Plus/4, or for that matter most 8-bit computers of their time, are not square but rectangular as shown in the image below:
+That's because pixels on an [NTSC](https://en.wikipedia.org/wiki/NTSC) Plus/4, are not square but rectangular as shown in the image below:

 ![8x8 Character](https://www.stevencombs.com/plus4/images/8x8-character.png)

 The second line accounts for this to give a more visually accurate rendering of a circle.

-My fellow Commodore Plus/4 users over the pond using PAL monitors will not see this distortion, as shown below:
+My fellow Commodore Plus/4 users over the pond using [PAL](https://en.wikipedia.org/wiki/PAL) monitors will not see this distortion, as shown below:

 ![Ellipse PAL](https://www.stevencombs.com/plus4/images/ellipse-pal.png)